 Montana State Legislature

-Standing committees (also referred to as Session Committees) are established each session in the rules adopted for each house of the Legislature.
-Standing committees meet regularly to hear bills on assigned subject matter.
+Session committees (also referred to as Standing Committees) are established each session in the rules adopted for each house of the Legislature.
+Session committees meet regularly to hear bills on assigned subject matter.

-A standing committee plays a key role in the legislative process in the following ways:
+A session committee plays a key role in the legislative process in the following ways:

 - serving as the primary forum for face-to-face participation by citizens in the legislative process;

 - using the collective expertise of its members to review, analyze, and amend proposed legislation regarding subjects within the committee's purview;

 - recommending the passage or disapproval of bills; and